m4drat/memplusplus/README.md

     // create smart pointer, that will automatically deallocate object, when needed mpp::MakeShared<Object> object = mpp::MakeShared<Object>(<constructor params>);

-    // create array of Objects, that will automatically deallocate object, when needed mpp::MakeShared<Object[]> objects = mpp::MakeSharedN<Object>(<array size>, <constructor params>);
+    // create array of Objects, that will be automatically deallocated, when goes out of scope mpp::MakeShared<Object[]> objects = mpp::MakeSharedN<Object>(<array size>, <constructor params>);

     ...